-Similarly to the fitness challenges, participants donate to your organization after completing the task-based fundraiser.
-They may even inspire their friends and family to donate in support as well!
-Then, they challenge the next participant in line to do the same.
+Similarly to the fitness challenges, participants raise funds for your nonprofit over the duration of the Challenge.
+They may even inspire their friends and family to participate as well!

 Facebook’s fundraising tools have evolved and now empower nonprofits to raise donations during livestreamed videos.
 With this, you can emulate the engaging entertainment that you may have provided during an in-person fundraising event through fully virtual means.

 Let’s look at a few fundraiser ideas that you can conduct using Facebook Live.

 A virtual tour involves a representative from your nonprofit going live on Facebook Live and giving a tour of an interesting location.
 There are a few ways this could play out:

 - You could give a tour of your nonprofit’s facilities to show supporters what happens behind-the-scenes of the work you do.

 - You could partner with a popular local attraction, for example a local aquarium, zoo, or sports arena, and give a tour behind-the-scenes of their premises.